Meet Martina

 My doctor suggested I join a Facebook group specifically for triple negative breast cancer.
 I found a wealth of information from a lot of the patients there, as opposed to the oncologists themselves.

-I met a lady who was on a trial drug.
+I met a lady who was on a clinical trial drug.
 I'd never heard of trial drugs before.
-I put forward my diagnosis to her, and she said, look, there were trials going on at Barts.
+I put forward my diagnosis to her, and she said, look, there were trials going on at Barts [Health NHS Trust].
 She strongly recommended that I consider them.
 I call her my guardian angel.
-Unfortunately, she's no longer with us, but because of her, this is why I'm still here.
-Because I made that decision to go ahead with the trial drug.
+Unfortunately, she's no longer with us but I'm still here because of her.
+Because I made that decision to go ahead with the trial drug."

 I'm still here.
 Because I made that decision to go ahead with the trial drug.